Chatsworth (TV series): Episode two

 This episode concentrates on two of the 16 special events that provide an income to support the upkeep of the house.
 The duchess presides over the Chatsworth International Horse Trials, 75 fences over a 300-acre course, which in 2011 is an official qualifier for the London Olympics.

-The 2011 season sees the third annual Chatsworth flower festival, Florabundance, and the problem of unseasonably warm spring weather making the tulips flower ahead of schedule and attacks by the estates Pheasants, Rabbits, and mice leaving floral designer Jonathan Moseley 5,000 blooms short just days ahead of the grand opening.
+The 2011 season sees the third annual Chatsworth flower festival, Florabundance, and the problem of unseasonably warm spring weather making the tulips flower ahead of schedule and attacks by the estates pheasants, rabbits, and mice leaving floral designer Jonathan Moseley 5,000 blooms short just days ahead of the grand opening.

 Another problem is the tablecloth in the grand dining room that had been over starched and was impossible to iron with the public only noticing the creases and not the magnificent table settings.

 Episode three

 Summer and Chatsworth has been undergoing a £14 million pound renovation to clean the stonework and gild the window frames and finials with gold leaf.
-This has meant for the last year scaffolding has covered the famous south facade which is used as the background to the 40 or so weddings held at the old stables every year.
+This has meant that for the last year scaffolding has covered the famous south facade, which is used as the background to the 40 or so weddings held at the old stables every year.
 The events manager arranges for wedding photos to be photoshopped to remove the scaffolding from clients photographs.
 A new wedding brochure themed on Pride and Prejudice is also being made using trainee catering manager Lewis Leybourne as Mr Bingley.
 Estate workers were once provided with accommodation in one of the three villages but nowadays the cottages are rented as holiday homes and the Duchess supervises one such change of use.
 The Duke is supervising the erection of a number of bronze busts of his family, royalty and other friends in the gardens.
 It is also the 48th Chatsworth Horticultural and Produce show when staff compete with each other for trophies.
 The episode ends with the removal of the scaffolding and the Duke, Duchess, and staff celebrating a record year.